shader-slang/spec/proposals/042-ray-tracing-api.md

 }
 ```

-The generated Metal ray-generation code uses the same slot to dispatch closest-hit after
+The generated Metal ray-generation code uses the same slot to select a generated ClosestHit
-`intersect(...)`.
-The host does not need to provide a separate closest-hit dispatch table for
+visible function after `intersect(...)`.
+The host does not author custom post-trace dispatch logic
-Metal because closest-hit dispatch is synthesized by Slang.
+for Metal, but the `TraceProgramDescriptor` lowering may expose generated visible-function table
+resources that the host or Slang runtime populates from the reflected program layout.

 Pattern C: Metal intersection function table.